ibm-cloud-docs/Backup/faqs.md

 {: faq}
 {: support}

 The pricing information for your system resources is shown on the side of the provisioning window, and it shows all of your resource costs.
-To view the cost estimates for your organization on a per user basis, use the [pricing calculator](https://cloud.ibm.com/cloud-storage/backup/order).
+To view the cost estimates for your organization on a per-user basis, use the [pricing calculator](https://cloud.ibm.com/cloud-storage/backup/order).

 ## Can the {{site.data.keyword.backup_notm}} capacity be increased or decreased without compromising the backups?
 {: faq}